elo-enterprises/k8s-tools/README.md

 **Other Features:**

   * **[Curated collection of automation interfaces](#k8smk-api)**, arranged into a few namespaces:
-    * **`k8s.*` targets:** Default namespace with debugging tools, cluster life-cycle primitives, etc.
+    * **`k8s.*`:** Default namespace with debugging tools, cluster life-cycle primitives, etc.
-    * **`tui.*` targets:** Control-surface for a tmux-backed console geometry manager.
+    * **`tui.*`:** Control-surface for a tmux-backed console geometry manager.
-      * No host dependencies, this uses the `k8s:dux` tool container to dockerize tmux.
+      * **No host dependencies.** This uses the `k8s:dux` tool container to dockerize tmux.
+      * Uses docker-in-docker to interact with your other containers seamlessly.
-      * Open split-screen displays, shelling into 1 or more of the tool containers in k8s-tools.yml
+      * Open split-screen displays, shelling into 1 or more of the tool containers in k8s-tools.yml.
-      * Combine with `flux.*` target and can quickly create dashboards / custom development environments
+      * Combine with `flux.*` target and quickly create dashboards / custom development environments.
-    * As well as more specific interfaces to k3d, kubefwd, etc.
+    * Plus more specific interfaces to k3d, kubefwd, etc. [Full API here.](#k8smk-api)
   * 🚀 *Executable file:*
     * `./k8s.mk ...  <==> make -f k8s.mk ...`

-Both `compose.mk` and `k8s-tools.yml` files are a soft-dependency, because the emphasis is on seamless usage of those containers.
+Both `compose.mk` and `k8s-tools.yml` files are a soft-dependency for `k8s.mk`, because the emphasis is on seamless usage of those containers.
 But you can still use many targets "natively" if your host already has the relevant tools.
-It also provides some primitives for common tasks (like waiting for all pods to be ready), context management (like setting the active namespace), and the usual patterns (like idempotent usage of `helm`).
+It also provides some primitives for common tasks (like waiting for all pods to be ready), context management (like setting the active namespace), the usual patterns (like idempotent usage of `helm`), and the automate the TUI itself (like sending specific targets to specific panes).

 -------------------------------------------------------------